2012 Goa Legislative Assembly election: Results

-The following is the list of winning MLAs in the election.
+Detailed Results

 By-election

 Shortly after the election, the Cortalim seat was opened for a by-election following the death of the incumbent, Matanhy Saldanha, as a result of a heart attack.
 His wife, Alina Saldanha, was originally scheduled to run against Raymond D’Sa of the INC and independent candidate Ramakant Borkar, though the latter two soon withdrew from the race and she was elected unopposed on 25 May.
 She was given her husband's ministerial portfolio as forest minister.
 She immediately said that she would not allow mining on forest land.

 Analysis

 The Daily Pioneer called this election "the first time that the BJP has stamped its success in so many of those constituencies that have a significant population of the minority community."